Sustainable Development Zones to address urbanization, migration, and informality

 Role: Project Co-Promoter and Legal & Policy Technical Design Team

-Ethiopia, like other developing countries, is facing tremendous pressures.
+Like other developing countries, Ethiopia faces tremendous pressures.
 Internal migration, fueled by conflict, poverty, and climate change, is driving tens of millions of people to the cities.
-Regulations make it very difficult for these new people to start businesses legally or to build homes.
+Regulations make it very difficult for these new arrivals to start businesses legally or to build homes.
 On average, it costs somewhere between 70% and 443% of annual GDP per capita just to get a business license, making it virtually impossible for the average entrepreneur or small business to operate legally.
 Because the legal framework slows the pace of development, the only new homes available are government-sponsored condominium housing and homes for the wealthy.
-Only a small percentage of average Ethiopians win the lottery for condominium housing or almost none can afford luxury homes.
+Only a small percentage of average Ethiopians win the lottery for condominium housing, and almost none can afford luxury homes.

-The SDZ lowers the barriers to development by forming a social-enterprise company, co-owned with low-income residents, that subdivides land, subleases parcels, and allows development by low-income residents themselves.
-The residents own the structures they build and get a lease for the parcel of land, giving them formal rights to property and the developer revenue derived from land value.
-If the developer serves the community well, its revenue rises, which it uses to re-invest in its residents and their community -- creating effectively the same result as a land value tax and possibly a basic minimum income.
+This SDZ lowers the barriers to development by forming a social-enterprise company (the “developer”) – co-owned with low-income residents – that subdivides land, subleases parcels, provides basic infrastructure and services, and allows development by low-income residents themselves.
+The residents own the structures they build and get a lease for the parcel of land, which gives them formal rights to property.
+The developer – including the low-income residents who are co-owners – collects revenue derived from land rent.
+If the developer serves the community well, the company’s revenue rises, and it can then re-invest in the residents and their community.
+Thus the developer uses land value to help fund public services, humanitarian assistance, and potentially a basic minimum income.

 The SDZs directly advance the UN Sustainable Development Goals and Ethiopia’s Growth and Transformation Plan.
 We believe they are an transformative vehicle for social-impact investment that is replicable in countless places in the world.